barrettotte/Kanpachi/README.md

 So, this might not work very well for other people.

+I'm sure someone could take some ideas from this and make something way better.
+This definitely needs a lot more polishing.

 ## Features
 - Connection profiles for different systems/users.
 - Fetch files and directories from IFS.